Two-day Cider Making course

 Standard orchard visit

 Next, you'll visit the largest single standard orchard in the UK, in nearby Over Stratton.
 It is one of the few remaining blocks of land planted with apples and when you stand in the centre of this orchard you cannot see its end.
-After this visit, you can make your way home from here afterwards or travel by coach back to River Cottage.

 Day Two - Arrive at River Cottage